 Growing up in Oklahoma, we had a common saying: “I’m fixin’ to get ready.”In other words, I’ve got somewhere to go or something to do, but not quite yet – so in the meantime I’m doing something else, which may or may not have anything to do with what I’m doing later.
 The buying cycle for your customers is a lot like that today, too.
 And your marketing automation tools can help match your activity to user interaction.

 According to SiriusDecisions, as much as 70 percent of the buyer’s journey is complete before they reach out to sales.
 So, a lot of your future customers are fixin’ to get ready – but how would you know, unless they call or email you every time they’ve made progress towards making a purchase.
 The more complex the purchase is, and the longer the sales cycle, the worse this situation gets for sales and marketing departments.
 Sales may spend time calling a visitor over and over who filled out a form on your site.
 If the visitor is only in the initial research stage of their buying process, it’s a waste of time for your sales teams, and irritates potential customers.

-A marketing automation tool, combined with an effective content marketing program, can be a godsend for marketing, sales, and buyers themselves.
+A marketing automation tool, combined with an effective content marketing program and good SEO, can be a godsend for marketing, sales, and buyers themselves.
 By tracking what visitors do over time and assigning weights, or values, to each activity, these tools can help spur follow up only when it’s really warranted, and deliver the right information about your company and its offerings to your prospects to educate them over time.